jdarov/PY101/README.md

         calculator_messages_loader.py
             file to help extract a readable python dict from JSON file return a dict of the different languages to import into calc
+    loan_calculator:
+        loan_calculator.py
+            file containing the code for the loan calculator that determines monthly payment from compounding monthly interest
     lesson_2:
         directory containing all the practice problems, code and projects for lesson 2
         small_exercises: